jasperanders/Bachelorthesis/Thesis/md/thesis.md

 <!-- When designing a partial open book exam it is important to restrain a students navigational abilities during an exam.
 If studentns could jump
 students cant jup
  -->

-As described above exams must be customizabel in such a way, that students cannot jump between questions and cannot reanswer questions.
-Also they must only see one question at a the time.
+As described in Section <Sth.> exams must be customizabel in such a way, that students cannot jump between questions, cannot reanswer questions and can only see one question at a the time.
 This customization is found in Moodle, LPlus and OpenOlat.
 Both Ilias and Blackboard are very limited in that regard.

+### Checking Identity

+In decentralized exams it is not trivial to check a students identity.
+I disscussed possible measures in section <Sth.>.
+None of the tested tools allow for any identity testing beyond authentication via password.
+In a way this disqualifies all tools.

 <!--
 ## Problems